Overview of the Assessment

 Cautions in Interpretations

-One of the primary objectives of NAEP is to track trends in student performance over time.
 The NAEP long-term trend (LTT) assessments in reading and mathematics were administered throughout the nation in the 2021–2022 school year to age 9 students and in the 2022–2023 school year to age 13 students.
 As the age 17 is administered from March through May, the planned 2020 administration of the long-term trend assessment at age 17 was canceled due to the COVID-19 pandemic school disruptions.
-NCES decided to re-administer the LTT reading and mathematics assessments to age-9 students in the winter of 2022 to examine the impact of the COVID-19 pandemic on student learning.
-The LTT program has charted educational progress since 1971 in reading and 1973 in mathematics.
-The LTT assessments differ from main NAEP; for example, the LTT instruments do not evolve based on changes in curricula or in educational practices.
+NCES decided to re-administer the LTT reading and mathematics assessments to age-9 students in the winter (January–March) of 2022 to examine the impact of the COVID-19 pandemic on student learning.
+The LTT assessments at age 13 were subsequently administered during the 2022–2023 school year (October–December).
+One of the primary objectives of NAEP is to track the trends in student performance over time.
+The NAEP LTT program has charted educational progress since 1971 in reading and 1973 in mathematics.
+The LTT assessments differ from main NAEP assessments; for example, the LTT instruments do not evolve based on changes in curricula or in educational practices and the students assessed are sampled by age, not grade.
 It is not possible to compare results from the main NAEP assessments in reading and mathematics with those of the LTT assessments as the instruments and methodologies of the two assessment programs are different.

 Beginning with the 2004 administration of the long-term trend assessments in reading and mathematics, several changes were made to the assessment design.
 Any time changes are made in a long-term trend assessment, studies are required to ensure that the results can continue to be reported on the same trend line—that is, that they are validly comparable to earlier results.
 Analyses were needed to ensure that the 2004 results under the new design were comparable to the results from 1971 through 1999, under the earlier design.
 Therefore, two assessments were conducted in 2004.
 The revised assessment used the new design, and the original assessment replicated the former design.
 Comparisons of the results could then detect any shifts in results due to changes in test design.
 The original assessment linked the old assessments to the new one.